Split Payments for Swiss marketplaces: How automatic payment splitting works

 Payout after service

-Payout after completion of the service
+Payout after completion of service

 Service marketplaces

-Payout after release
+Payout after approval

-Platform or buyer releases manually
+Platform or buyer approves manually

 Escrow, project platforms